darryldigsit/XDR_Investigations/README.md

 8) optionally removing the security logs

-**This will detect**:
+**January 2026 version will detect**:

 • Mimikatz indicators of compromise with password hash dump.

-• An investigation will detect connections to **169.150.203.14** and URL: "https://forum.vbulletin.com/forum/vbulletin-announcements/vbulletin-announcements_aa/4491049-security-patch-released-for-vbulletin-6-x-and-5-7-5"
+• An investigation will detect connections to **172[.]233[.]67[.]176** and URL: "https://forum.vbulletin.com/forum/vbulletin-announcements/vbulletin-announcements_aa/4491049-security-patch-released-for-vbulletin-6-x-and-5-7-5"

 • A lesson learned as you walk through the detections is that you can't trust file names alone.
 The hash to notepad will prove it is Powershell in Malware Analytics.
 EDR is not fooled and detects the activity correctly despite the Masquerading technique.